-Three dental surgeries are in operation in this practice.
+Four dental surgeries are in operation in this practice.
 Discussion with staff and a review of completed patient and staff questionnaires demonstrated that there was sufficient numbers of staff in various roles to fulfil the needs of the practice and patients.

 Induction programme templates were in place relevant to specific roles and responsibilities.
-A sample of two evidenced that induction programmes had been completed when new staff joined the practice.
+A sample of three staff personnel files evidenced that induction programmes had been completed when new staff joined the practice.

-Procedures were in place for appraising staff performance and staff confirmed that appraisals were arranged in the coming weeks.
+Procedures were in place for appraising staff performance and staff confirmed that appraisals had taken place.
 Staff confirmed that they felt supported and involved in discussions about their personal development.
+A review of a sample of three evidenced that appraisals had been completed an annual basis.
 There was a system in place to ensure that all staff receive appropriate training to fulfil the duties of their role.